 JECME as in Open Access journal, this means that it is free for the reader to access and use the articles – see our publisher’s detailed explanation here.
 The journal also waives the Article publishing charge (APC) in many cases, especially for authors who do not have the budget.
 Submissions that are funded through employers (e.g. research institutes, professional industry, etc.) or reports from funded work (e.g. grant-supported projects where there is an expectation or requirement for Open Access publication of the work), will be asked to pay the APC.
 These conditions apply in order to keep this fair to everyone in our community, including the sponsors, to whom we are incredibly grateful – it is down to their annual financial commitment that makes this possible.

-The mission of JECME is to heighten awareness of innovative continuing medical education (CME) as part of continuing professional development (CPD) in Europe, but will also consider submissions from other parts of the world, as long as there are lessons that Europeans can also benefit from.
-The journal is intended for those who provide, accredit, partake in and benefit from CME in the broadest sense, it will also accept articles relating to undergraduate and postgraduate education if their content is applicable to CME-CPD.
-The journal encourages learners to develop a critical and perceptive approach to CME-CPD and strives to establish a secure, respected and essential role for CME-CPD in Europe.
-JECME champions and supports practical discussion regarding development of high quality and effective education as well as unified accreditation standards for Europe.
+The mission of JECME is to heighten awareness of innovative continuing medical education (CME) as part of continuing professional development (CPD) not just in Europe, but across the globe.
+The journal is intended for all practitioners of CME-CPD: those who provide, accredit, partake in and benefit from CME in the broadest sense, it will also accept articles relating to undergraduate and postgraduate education if their content is applicable to CME-CPD.
+The journal encourages learners to develop a critical and perceptive approach to CME-CPD and strives to establish a secure, respected and essential role for global CME-CPD.
+JECME champions and supports practical discussion regarding development of high quality and effective education as well as unified accreditation standards for CME-CPD.

 JECME will consider manuscripts that discuss adult education and learning theories and models as long as the main focus of the article is on use of those theories in actual practice.
 The journal’s mission and scope—combined with the transparent and rigorous peer review process—will make certain that papers are accepted based on their merit i.e. technically sound, well-written, comprehensive reports.